Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about migraines sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Evelyn O. Berman, M.D. is a neurology and pediatric specialist and treats disorders of the brain in children.
 Review provided by VeriMed Healthcare Network.
-Learn more about her here
+Learn more about her here.

 Leah Ritterband is a writer at MyHealthTeam.
 She has written about various mental and physical health conditions and has a background in working closely with health care providers.
-Learn more about her here
+Learn more about her here.

 Related Articles